magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

-attention inwards and reflect on the Dhamma, the wisdom faculty gradually matures, and eventually you are left contemplating the mind and mind-objects – which means that you start to experience the body, (material), as (immaterial).
+attention inwards and reflect on the Dhamma, the wisdom faculty gradually matures, and eventually you are left contemplating the mind and mind-objects – which means that you start to experience the body, *rūpadhamma* (material), as *arūpadhamma* (immaterial).
 Through your insight, you are no longer groping at or uncertain in your understanding of the body and the way it is.
-The mind experiences the body’s physical characteristics as – formless objects – which come into contact with the mind.
+The mind experiences the body’s physical characteristics as *arūpadhamma* – formless objects – which come into contact with the mind.
 Ultimately, you are contemplating just the mind and mind-objects – those objects which come into your consciousness.

 Now, examining the true nature of the mind, you can observe that in its natural state, it has no preoccupations or issues prevailing upon it.